ItalyStrap/theme-json-generator/README.md

 This is a WIP project and still experimental.

-The idea is to generate a file `theme.json` from PHP because json sucks :D (just kidding)
+The idea is to generate a file `theme.json` from PHP because json sucks 😁 (just kidding)

-With PHP you have the ability to split the file in multiple files, add comments, generate the content as you wish, PHP is not limited like json.
+With PHP, you have the ability to split the file in multiple files, add comments, generate the content as you wish, PHP is not limited like json.

-I'm experimenting color library as composer and WP_CLI plugin for generating the file.
+I'm experimenting this library as composer and WP_CLI plugin for generating the file.

 ## Table Of Contents